UmurErgenay/UmurErgenay/README.md

 -->
 # Hi, I'm Umur 👋

-- I am currently learning data analytics with Python and SQL.

 - I have a bit of experience in
   - Game development with Unity
   - Mobile app development with Kotlin